 \bottomrule

-\end{tabulary}\par
+\end{tabulary}

-\end{table*}
+\label{crowd.Table.1.Datasets}

-\begin{itemize}
+\end{table}

 \begin{itemize}

-\item The \textbf{kr-vs-kp} dataset represents the King Rook-King Pawn endgame on a7 in chess.
+\item The \textbf{kr-vs-kp} dataset represents the King Rook-King Pawn on a7 in chess.
 The positive class indicates a victory for white (1,669 instances, or 52\%), while the negative class indicates a defeat for white (1,527 instances, 48\%).

-\item The \textbf{mushroom} dataset is based on the Audubon Society Field Guide for North American Mushrooms (1981) and includes 21 attributes related to mushroom features such as cap shape, surface, odor, and ring type.
+\item The \textbf{mushroom} dataset is based on the Audubon Society Field Guide for North American Mushrooms (1981) and includes 21 attributes related to mushroom characteristics such as cap shape, surface, odor, and ring type.

 \item The \textbf{Iris} Plants Dataset comprises three classes, each with 50 instances, representing different iris plant species.
 The dataset contains four numerical attributes in centimeters: sepal length, sepal width, petal length, and petal width.

-\item The \textbf{Spambase} dataset consists of 57 attributes, each representing the frequency of a term appearing in an email, such as the address
+\item The \textbf{Spambase} dataset consists of 57 attributes, each representing the frequency of a term appearing in an email, such as the ``address’’.

-\item The \textbf{tic-tac-toe} endgame dataset encodes all possible board configurations for the game, with "x" playing first.
+\item The \textbf{tic-tac-toe} endgame dataset encodes all possible board configurations for the game, with ``x'' playing first.
 It contains nine attributes corresponding to the tic-tac-toe squares: x, o, and b (blank).

 \item The \textbf{Sick} dataset includes thyroid disease records from the Garvan Institute and J. Ross Quinlan of the New South Wales Institute in Sydney, Australia.
 3,772 instances with 30 attributes (seven continuous and 23 discrete) and 5.4\% missing data.
 Age, pregnancy, TSH, T3, TT4, etc.

-\item The \textbf{waveform} dataset generator comprises 41 attributes and three wave types, with each class consisting of two "base" waves.
+\item The \textbf{waveform} dataset generator comprises 41 attributes and three wave types, with each class consisting of two ``base'' waves.

 \item The \textbf{Car} Evaluation Dataset rates cars on price, buying, maintenance, comfort, doors, capacity, luggage, boot size, and safety using a simple hierarchical decision model.
 The dataset consists of 1,728 instances categorized as unacceptable, acceptable, good, and very good.